grassbeam/pokedex-app-plus/README.md

 - User can view detailed information of each pokemon

-- User can filter list of pokemon based on an Types(fire / water / grass / etc...) of the pokemon
+- User can filter list of pokemon based on Types(fire / water / grass / etc...) of the pokemon

 - User can compare between (max to) 3 pokemon